-CREAMY LAYER LIMIT MAY BE RS 9 LAKH
+CREAMY LAYER LIMIT RAISED TO RS 6 LAKH

-Keeping these factors in view the full Commission, comprising Chairman Justice MN Rao, members RS Kharvendan, Deepak Katole and Shakeel uz zaman Ansari, has recommended to the Government to double the ceiling to at least `9 lakh.
+The National Commission for Backward Classes (NCBC) comprising Chairman Justice MN Rao, members RS Kharvendan, Deepak Katole and Shakeel uz zaman Ansari, had recommended to the Government to double the ceiling to at least `9 lakh.

 OBC RESERVATION NOT ON CASTE

 It has always been a strategy of some groups in India to spread lie.
 It is called Globel's Tactis.
 If you are hammered with false from so many mouths, wrong things, articles, statements are taken as facts.
 General people and specially people covered under OBC are under the influence of these Gobels rumours.

 Reservation for socially and educationally backward classes has been listed in constitution of India and was stated set the commission to decide reservation for such class.
 Time killing tactics kill 40 years (2 generations) and the reservation based on Mandal Commission report was implemented by V. P. Singh.

 Mandal commission does not give reservation on caste.
 It has set criterion on Social, Educational and Economical parameters and a marking scale was prepared.
 Reservation can not be given by name, surname or place.
 The best suited criteria in Indian context is to group on the basis of caste.
 Hence, those castes which are under above parameters are included in OBC list..
 These lists contain thousands of castes from all religions- such as Muslim, Sikh, Hindu etc. The criterion under which OBC are classified are given beside.